Security Studies Undergraduate Course Descriptions

 Comparative study of government and politics in selected countries in the Middle East. - POLS 3290 – Communities in Conflict: Causes, Dynamics, and Resolutions of Civil Wars

-Political, economic, socio-cultural, and ecological issues in post-Cold War international system that structure nature of conflict and prospects for future cooperation and peace. - POLS 3291 – Politics of Genocide in the Twentieth Century
+Political, economic, and ecological issues in post-Cold War international system that structure nature of conflict and prospects for future cooperation and peace. - POLS 3293 – International Organizations

 RP: POLS 2020.
 Origins, structures, and functions of United Nations, Organization of American States, North Atlantic Treaty Organization, and other international organizations. - POLS 4382 – Politics of Terrorism